simon-larsson/pokemon-name-generator/README.md

 # Pokémon Name Generator
 Generates new unique Pokemon names with Keras using a recurrent neural network (LSTM).
-Written as a generic text generator that can be used to generate lines of poetry, other names, or just text in general.
+Written as a generic character level text generator that can be used to generate lines of poetry, other names, or just text in general.
 It all depends on what it gets input.

 [Notebook with code and explainations](https://github.com/simon-larsson/pokemon-name-generator/blob/master/name_generator.ipynb)